 She compares her birth mother to the woman who loved her child so much she would rather lose her than see her die.
 She believes, “The ultimate test of love is letting go.”

 Kristin won’t try to find her birth mother, refusing to intrude on her privacy.
-She hopes she is happy, has a family, and knows how blessed Kristen’s life has been.
+She hopes she is happy, has a family, and knows how blessed Kristin’s life has been.

 Kristen’s personal life

-Unlike many entertainment celebrities, Kristen doesn’t seem to have any skeletons in her closet; she has avoided problems with alcohol, drugs, abusive relationships, financial problems, or other scandals.
+Unlike many entertainment celebrities, Kristin doesn’t seem to have any skeletons in her closet; she has avoided problems with alcohol, drugs, abusive relationships, financial problems, or other scandals.

 Kristin makes living with Meniere’s Disease sound like a sitcom.
 Meniere’s causes dysfunction of the inner ear, resulting in sudden, unpredictable, debilitating attacks of vertigo(dizziness), nausea, and vomiting.
 Episodes resolves after a few hours or sometimes days.